frustreated/askpass/README.md

 This program is a simple utility to get a password from a terminal with echo disabled.
-It writes the password to standard output so that it can be used to securely provide a password for programs that accept reading a password from a program.
+It writes the password to standard output so that it can be used to securely provide a password for programs that accept reading a password from the output of a program.

 One feature that sets this apart from other utilities is that it optionally supports accepting multiple lines of input, which is explained in detail below.